 We all know the good feelings that come with being acknowledged for something that we did.
-Those feelings result in wanting to do well and we continue to look for ways to give our best effort.
+Those feelings result in wanting to do well, and we continue to look for ways to give our best effort.

 While we often have no problems thanking our family, friends, and those around us, a study by the John Templeton Foundation showed that many Americans find work to be the last place where they either give or receive thanks.

 There is an attitude that we shouldn’t have to thank people for doing things that they are paid to do.
 This attitude can result in a loss of productivity and happiness in the workplace.
-A 2013 survey of 2,000 Americans also conducted by the John Templeton Foundation showed that most people reported feeling better when they thanked someone at work, yet surprisingly only a small number had actually done this regularly.
+A 2013 survey of 2,000 Americans also conducted by the John Templeton Foundation showed that most people reported feeling better when they thanked someone at work, yet surprisingly, only a small number had actually done this regularly.

 While few of us use gratitude to any degree at work, most of us agree that it is important.
-The survey reveled that over 90% of employees felt that bosses who show gratitude were more successful.
+The survey revealed that over 90% of employees felt that bosses who show gratitude were more successful.

 When someone feels unappreciated for what they are doing, the chances are greater that they will do the bare minimum (just enough to keep their job) than someone who feels appreciated.

 The great thing about gratitude is that the benefits can be enormous, while the cost is minimal.
 It takes little time and effort to let someone know they are appreciated.
 Here are some pointers for how to build a culture of gratitude.